-Michigan Invests Locally Exception (MILE Act 2013): Meanwhile, in Michigan, former Governor Rick Snyder signed the Michigan Invests Locally Exception, or MILE Act, into law in 2013.
+Michigan Invests Locally Exemption (MILE Act 2013): Meanwhile, in Michigan, former Governor Rick Snyder signed the Michigan Invests Locally Exemption, or MILE, Act, into law in 2013.
 The MILE Act, which leverages the intrastate securities exemption, allows a company to raise a maximum of \$1 million annually, or \$2 million if they have audited financials.
-Nonaccredited investors can invest a maximum of \$10,000 per company under this registration.
+Non-accredited investors can invest a maximum of \$10,000 per company under this filing.
 The company must be based in Michigan and solicit the raise only to Michigan investors.
 An online platform is not required, so a company can register their raise and host events in their community to share information about the offering.
 However, they do need to verify that everyone they are speaking with is a Michigan resident.